 2 T. oil or melted butter

-Kate owns and raves about this Presto Cool Touch 20-Inch Electric Griddle.
-It has also received tons of other great reviews on Amazon.
+This Presto Cool Touch 20-Inch Ceramic Electric Griddle has tons of great reviews on Amazon.
 Watch for it to drop to around $20, which is a great price for such a versatile kitchen tool.
-Both Kate and I use our electric griddles on a weekly basis.
+We use our electric griddle on a weekly basis.
 I love that it allows me to cook big batches of food, so I can actually sit down to eat at the same time as the rest of my family, instead of stuck at the stove with the last of the eggs or pancakes.

 This post may contain affiliate links.
 See the disclosure policy for more information.